Multi-granularity Knowledge Transfer for Continual Reinforcement Learning: Method

-\textbf{Overview.} \ourm{} is illustrated in Figure \ref{fig:framework}.
+\paragraph{Overview.} \ourm{} is illustrated in Figure \ref{fig:framework}.
 For simplicity, we have omitted the task-indexed superscript in the description.
 The framework orchestrates the interaction between the CRL agent and the environment simulator for each task in the task sequence, aligning with standard RL protocols.
 For each task, the corresponding environment simulator provides the current state $s_t$ to the agent at each timestep, which then selects an action $a_t$ to perform, resulting in a reward $r_t$ and the next state.
-Internally, the CRL agent is structured in two layers: the high-level policy formulation and the low-level policy learning.
+Internally, the CRL agent is structured in two layers: the coarse-grained policy formulation and the fine-grained policy learning.
 Additionally, a policy library is maintained for the storage and retrieval of policies.
-The formulation of the high-level policy is initiated when the agent interacts first with the environment.
-If the policy library is not empty, related experiences (including high-level policies, corresponding environment descriptions and feedback) will be retrieved through the description of the environment to assist in the formulation.
-Once the high-level policy is established, it guides the learning of the low-level policy.
-Provided that there is sufficient storage, the most similar low-level policy can be retrieved from the policy library to serve as an advantageous initial point.
-Through feedback from the RL learning process, the LLM gradually refines its high-level policy to improve performance.
-Upon completion of a task, the successful policies are stored in the policy library.